-Create a goal bank.
+Create an IEP goal bank.
 Write your most commonly used goals in one place for easy reference.
 Make it easily editable, so you can use it over and over again for years to come.

 Want to save time and find a resource that takes all of these tips into consideration?

 After 12 years as an SLP, I took all of these tips and created a HUGE TIMESAVING resource for myself: Preschool Goal Bank with 340 Goals.

 This MASSIVE Preschool Speech and Language Goal Bank includes IEP goals for speech and language, including: receptive language, expressive language, social language, early language, play skills, classroom participation, speech sounds, wh questions, language processing, rhyming, and behaviour.
 It is editable, customizable, and can be used over and over with all of my students.
 It has completely changed my (and other SLPs) goal-writing game!

 On August 18, 2020, Olivia C said, “Writing quality goals takes me so much time and energy but having this resource has really been a lifesaver!
 I really trust Anna and her years of experience and I feel so much better knowing I have this goal bank to rely on when I need it, which is all of the time!"